 We also recognise that transporting all of our organic waste to landfill requires big rubbish trucks which create pollution and further add to its carbon footprint.

 To add to this dilemma, the rotting organic matter mixes with metals, plastics and other chemicals (eg. electronics) in the landfill and creates a toxic muck that has been known to eat its way through the clay lining of the landfill basin.
 Eventually, these underground toxins can make their way into the water supply.
 Yuck!

 By composting your food scraps instead of sending them to landfill, each household can significantly reduce their Climate Change footprint.

 In fact, about 4% of New Zealand's total greenhouse gas emissions comes from organic matter rotting anaerobically in landfills.

-The journey for food to get to our plates is long and a resource intensive journey.
-It takes a lot of water, energy, fertiliser, refrigeration, storage, packaging and transport fuel to grow your food and get it to the supermarket before you take it home.
+Food takes a long and resource intensive journey to get to our plates.
+It requires a lot of water, energy, fertiliser, refrigeration, storage, packaging and transport fuel to grow your food and get it to the supermarket, before you take it home.
 Composting your food waste is a good way of reducing the impact of landfill waste, but it’s also important to minimise food waste in the first place.

 So join us on a composting crusade to get more people experience the benefits of composting.